zechlau14/zechlau14.github.io/projects/heartbreaker.md

 A -- Cooperation

 You can spend Cooperation Points to alter an adjacent ally's Roll.
+For each Cooperation Point spent, increase the roll by one.
 You can influence any in-game d20 or damage roll.
 You cannot influence magic dice, or natural 1s or 20s on a d20.
 You cannot alter your own roll.
-You can spend Mastery points after the dice have landed.
-Mastery points replenish with a full night's rest.
+You can spend Cooperation points after the dice have landed.
+Cooperation points replenish with a full night's rest.

-For each Cooperation Point spent, increase the roll by one.

 B -- Opportunist